Downey Jr. sheds superhero armor to face Duvall in 'The Judge'

-LOS ANGELES (Reuters) - At the beginning of his latest film “The Judge,” Robert Downey Jr. could be mistaken for playing the arrogant yet charming Tony Stark, the billionaire alter-ego of superhero Iron Man.
+LOS ANGELES, Oct 6 (Reuters) - At the beginning of his latest film “The Judge,” Robert Downey Jr. could be mistaken for playing the arrogant yet charming Tony Stark, the billionaire alter-ego of superhero Iron Man.

 But soon the braggadocious armor sheds away and the film centers on a fractured relationship and generational disconnect between a father, played by veteran actor Robert Duvall, and his misunderstood son.